Mrw33554432/EZProxy/README.md

 # EZProxyWorkers
-A Proxy for OpenAI API on Cloudflare Workers
+A Proxy for OpenAI API on Cloudflare Workers.

-Copy The code and implement the NEW_API_KEYs
+Copy The code to your Cloudflare Workers.
 ```javascript
 addEventListener('fetch', event => {
   event.respondWith(handleRequest(event.request));